2018-2019 Board of Directors for Consolidated Telcom

 Consolidated Telcom – The Member Areas Today

-Eligible customers include Consolidated telephone customers with the following prefix’s:
+Eligible customers include Consolidated customers that have Internet, Cable Television or Telephone with the following prefix’s:

 278 South Scranton (South Dakota)